TestingResearchIllinois/starts/README.md

 2. `cd starts`
 3. `mvn install`

-Then change the pom.xml to add the configuration for the latest version of STARTS plugin:
+Then, change the pom.xml to add the configuration for the latest development version of the STARTS plugin:

 ```xml
 <build>